ktor-doc-jp/ktor-doc-jp/servers/deploy.md

     dontwarn

     def keepClasses = [
-            'io.ktor.server.netty.DevelopmentEngine', // The DevelopmentEngine you use, netty in this case.
+            'io.ktor.server.netty.EngineMain', // The EngineMain you use, netty in this case.
             'kotlin.reflect.jvm.internal.**',
             'io.ktor.samples.hello.HelloApplicationKt', // The class containing your module defined in the application.conf 'kotlin.text.RegexOption'